To Write a Book Review…Maybe…

 by: Markus Zusak

 This book was on my list of books to read, but I didn’t know when I would actually get to read it because my list of “books to read” was taller than the Empire State Building and this book wasn’t even on my radar; I think I actually forgot I had it…until I turned on my TV.
 I was watching television one night and a preview for a movie came on about a young girl in Nazi Germany.
 It looked interesting enough but what really caught my attention was when the short clip mentioned that this movie was made after a book titled, “The Book Thief”, and it was coming to a theater near me!
 I thought, “Oh, I want to see this movie!
 But not before I read the book.”
-I knew that if I saw the movie first, then I would never read the book, and so I jumped off the cough and searched my overstocked shelves until my eyes caught the title of this book.
+I knew that if I saw the movie first, then I would never read the book, and so I jumped off the couch and searched my overstocked shelves until my eyes caught the title of this book.

 The Book Thief is a young girl by the name of Liesel and the first book she ever stole was at the conclusion of her younger brother’s funeral.
 It was an impulsive move, a token to remember her brother by, but it soon became much more.
 Arriving in the town of Munich, Liesel meets her foster parents Hans and Rosa Hubermann.
 They are opposites of one another; Rosa is hard and stern, while Hans is gentle and nurturing.
 Life isn’t easy in 1939 Nazi Germany, but Liesel soon develops a friendship with a local boy named Rudy.
 Together they create their own carefree world, away from the hardships surrounding their small town, until Hans brings a Jew into their home.
 Hiding a Jew is serious business, and Liesel knows she must keep this information secret – even from her best friend.
 To deal with all the stresses thrust upon her, Liesel finds comfort in the books she has stolen and often reads them over and over.
 The familiarity sooths her, but soon unforeseen events take place in her life that turn Liesel’s world upside down.
 The Book Thief must find a way to cope with the new struggles and to find hope in more than her stolen books.